Private George R. Thorn (1908–1945)

-Delaware | Laborer for Works Progress Administration and tank tester at Bethlehem Steel shipyard |
+DelawareLaborer for Works Progress Administration and tank tester at Bethlehem Steel shipyard

-Pacific | Troop “B,” 8th Engineer Combat Squadron, 1st Cavalry Division |
+PacificTroop “B,” 8th Engineer Combat Squadron, 1st Cavalry Division

-Admiralty Islands, Leyte, Luzon |
+Admiralty Islands, Leyte, LuzonNewark, Delaware

 Early Life & Family

-The Thorn family was recorded on the census on April 19, 1910 living in the 8th Representative District in New Castle County, Delaware.
-By the time they were recorded on the next census on January 14, 1920, the Thorns had moved to 934 Young Street in the town of New Castle, Delaware.
-By April 9, 1930, George and his parents were still living in New Castle but had moved to Gray Street.
-George’s occupation was listed as “none” but his industry as “fibre”, perhaps suggesting he had previously worked in a fiber factory.
+The Thorn family was recorded on the census in April 1910 living in the 8th Representative District in New Castle County, Delaware.
+By the time they were recorded on the next census on January 14, 1920, the Thorns had moved to 934 Young Street in the City of New Castle, Delaware.
+Tragedy struck the family when Thorn’s older brother, William, died of pneumonia at the Delaware Hospital in Wilmington on February 27, 1924.
+Another horrific event occurred two years later when Charles Thorn, a New Castle City police officer, was killed when he crashed his motorcycle into a car on October 22, 1926.
+Thorn’s parents, and possibly Thorn himself, were living at 918 Gray Street in New Castle at the time.

 There is contradictory data regarding Thorn’s level of education.
-His enlistment data stated he had only completed grammar school, while the 1940 census stated that he completed two years of high school.
+His enlistment data card stated he had only completed grammar school, while the 1940 census stated that he completed two years of high school.

-By the time of the next census on April 23, 1940, Thorn and his parents had moved to the area of Newark (White Clay Creek Hundred).
+By the time April 1940 census, Thorn and his parents had moved to White Clay Creek Hundred, the Newark area.
 George was working as a laborer in the Works Progress Administration (W.P.A.), a federal program established during the Great Depression to put men to work constructing public buildings and infrastructure.

-Military Training
+Military Career

 The 8th Engineer Combat Squadron shipped out aboard the U.S.A.T.
-Maui on in late May 1943.
+Maui in late May 1943.
 According to the unit history on the 1st Cavalry Division Association website:

 Three weeks later, the Combat Squadron arrived at Brisbane and began a fifteen mile trip to their new temporary home, Camp Strathpine, Queensland, Australia.
 The division received six months of intense combat jungle warfare training at Camp Strathpine in the wilds of scenic Queensland and amphibious training at nearby Moreton Bay.
 In January 1944 the division was ordered to leave Australia and sail to Oro Bay, New Guinea.
 After a period of staging in New Guinea, it was time for the 1st Cavalry Division to receive their first baptism of fire.